-He’s no slouch as a songwriter, and has an impeccable ear for a good cover.
+He’s a great songwriter and has an impeccable ear for a good cover.
 "Williams’ original songs are typically sophisticated musically, and yet sound immediately familiar – a sign of a skilled songwriter”, writes Down At The Crossroads.
 His massive repertoire spans classic roots and blues.
 Check out his version of Dave Alvin’s “King Of California” and follow it with Williams’ instant classic, “Gambling Man.”
 Meanwhile, "Whatever It Takes" is a jump blues with a classic, hook-laden feel and lyric.

 “It might have been a lucky star which brought Brooks Williams to UK shores, but it is pure talent, hard work and relentless touring which has brought him to the pinnacle of his career.”